- The fund is managed by Ben Whitmore who is an experienced value investor

 - The process focuses on investing in fundamentally good companies that are out of favour

-- The fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential
+- The fund features on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

-Jupiter Income Trust focuses on undervalued, mainly UK companies which could pay a dividend.
+Jupiter Income focuses on undervalued, mainly UK companies which could pay a dividend.
 This approach can mean the fund falls out of favour through certain periods of the market cycle.
-The manager operates a concentrated portfolio of around 40 stocks, and so each position can influence performance for good or bad which can increase risk.
+The manager runs a concentrated portfolio of 35-45 stocks, so each position can influence performance for good or bad which can increase risk.

 Ben Whitmore has been managing funds since 1996 and is an expert when it comes to unearthing undervalued companies.
 He is assisted by Dermot Murphy, and the two have been working together for a number of years.
-As well as the Jupiter Income Trust, the two run Jupiter UK Special Situations and Jupiter Global Value Equity, using the same process and value bias.
-Whitmore is also a director at Jupiter, and head of the value equities strategy, a role that we feel is complimentary to his fund management responsibilities.
-There have been relatively recent analyst additions to the team in Brian McCormick and Ellen Mann.
+As well as Jupiter Income, the two run Jupiter UK Special Situations and Jupiter Global Value Equity, using the same process and value bias.
+Whitmore is also a director at Jupiter, and head of the value equities strategy, a role that we feel is complementary to his fund management responsibilities.
+Whitmore and Murphy are also supported by analysts Brian McCormick and Ellen Mann in the value team.

-The team looks for companies with strong balance sheets, low valuations and which have a different set of risks from others in the portfolio in order to diversify potential returns.
+The team look for companies with strong balance sheets, low valuations and a different set of risks from others in the portfolio in order to diversify potential returns.
 There are companies from a variety of sectors and industries within the fund.
-Holdings are very much chosen on their individual merits and are unrelated to how the index looks.
+Holdings are chosen on their individual merits and are unrelated to how the index looks.
 The managers look to uncover unloved stocks capable of recovery and paying increasing dividends.
-As such there will always be an element of uncertainty in the investment case, but this should be more than reflected in the price of the shares.
+As such there will always be an element of uncertainty in the investment case, but this should be reflected in the price of the shares.

-The key characteristic of these companies and a feature of the investment process is balance sheet strength.
-This allows temporarily weakened or out of favour companies to remain solvent for longer, whilst they recover.
+A key characteristic of companies in the portfolio and a feature of the investment process is balance sheet strength.
+This allows temporarily weakened or out of favour companies to remain solvent for longer, whilst they hopefully recover.

-Jupiter has recently completed its acquisition of asset manager Merian, following shareholder approval.
-The Jupiter value team is not directly impacted by the merger, but we note that Jupiter will now have a larger UK equities team which could provide a welcome additional source of ideas or challenge.
+Jupiter acquired Merian Global Investors in July 2020.
+While the Jupiter value team is not directly impacted by the acquisition, Jupiter now has a larger UK equities team which could provide a welcome additional source of ideas or challenge.
+The integration has caused some disruption though and we are monitoring the situation closely.

-Whitmore has managed this fund since January 2013 and has managed various UK equity value/income portfolios over many years.
+Ben Whitmore has managed this fund since January 2013.
+From then until the end of July 2022 the fund has delivered returns of 89.25%*, ahead of the 86.83% return delivered by the FTSE All Share index.
+Whitmore has also managed various UK equity value/income portfolios over many years prior to this.
 More recently he has also managed global value portfolios.
-Over his career he has performed well although past performance is no guarantee of future returns.
+Over his career he has performed well, significantly outperforming the FTSE All Share index.
+Past performance is no guarantee of future returns.

 Many UK Equity Income funds have the potential to hold up better than the wider market in adverse market conditions.
 But in 2020 the speed and scale of the COVID crisis had an immediate impact upon the payment of dividends.
 Some of the natural hunting grounds for income, such as banks and oil, were hit hard as the pandemic reduced demand for travel and caused significant falls in GDP across all economies.
 Investors sought out ‘safe haven’ investments and, in this environment, resilient growth companies performed better.